pinnintisnehal/TEAM-36/README.md

 ## Solution Overview

-- The chatbot uses Retrieval Augmented Generation (RAG) with functional AI agents:
+- The chatbot uses Retrieval Augmented Generation (RAG) with functional AI agents and OCR-based drug identification:
+- Drug names can be automatically identified from uploaded label images using OCR
 - Drug labels are ingested and embedded
 - Relevant sections are retrieved per query
 - A local LLM answers only from retrieved context